Normality-Guided Distributional Reinforcement Learning for Continuous Control: Approach

-We test this empirically by training distributional value functions with PPO and QR-DQN using the distributional Bellman optimality operator (Equation \ref{distributional_bellman_operator}) and graphing the estimated standard deviation from quantile output for each state (Figure \ref{std_increase}).
+We test this empirically by training distributional value functions with PPO and QR-DQN using the distributional Bellman optimality operator (Equation~\ref{distributional_bellman_operator}) and graphing the estimated standard deviation from quantile output for each state (Figure~\ref{std_increase}).
 Indeed, the variance estimates appear to increase with timestep on average.
-However, measuring the empirical variance of the return shows the opposite trend (Table \ref{table_std})---an approximately linear decrease, as predicted by Theorem~\ref{mc-clt-thm}.
-Thus, we propose a method that provides a target where standard deviation is inversely proportional to timestep.
+We now propose a method that utilizes the variance network and returns to generate quantiles for the distributional value function.